Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

 To become a substance abuse counselor in Kansas, you’ll need at least a bachelor’s degree in addiction counseling or a related field like psychology, social work, or human services.

-Your degree must include specific courses that are essential for addiction counseling.
+Your degree must include specific courses that are essential for a career in addiction counseling.
 You’ll need at least 3 hours in each of the following areas:

 Fortunately, a large number of colleges and universities in Kansas offer programs that meet requirements for LAC certification.
-In addition to the wide availability of online programs, Kansas State University offers a Bachelor in Addiction Counseling, while Fort Hays State University offers a BA/BS in Sociology with an Addictions Counseling track.
+In addition to the wide availability of online programs, Kansas State University offers a Bachelor of Science in Addiction Counseling.
+In contrast, Fort Hays State University offers a BA/BS in Sociology with an Addictions Counseling track.

 2. Participate in a 400-Hour Supervised Practicum